markmipt/ms1searchpy/README.md

 ### Examples

+    biosaur2 test.mzML -minlh 3
-    ms1searchpy test.mzML -d sprot_human.fasta -deeplc 1 -ad 1
+    ms1searchpy test.features.tsv -d sprot_human.fasta -deeplc 1 -ad 1

-This command will run `ms1searchpy` with DeepLC RT predictor available as `deeplc` (should work if you install DeepLC alongside `ms1searchpy`. `-ad 1` creates a shuffled decoy database for FDR estimation.
+The first command will run `biosaur2` to detect all peptide isotopic clusters which are visible in at least 3 consecutive MS1 scans.
+The second command will run `ms1searchpy` with DeepLC RT predictor available as `deeplc` (should work if you install DeepLC alongside `ms1searchpy`. `-ad 1` creates a shuffled decoy database for FDR estimation.
 You should use it only once and just use the created database for other searches.

-    ms1searchpy test.features.tsv -d sprot_human_shuffled.fasta -deeplc 1

-Here, instead of mzML file, a file with peptide features is used.

 ### Output files